 View more lash sets on Instagram @organictanfaceandbody

-*Fill Ins available only for those clients within a two week time frame of their last lash appointment OR with 50% of their lashes still in tact.
-If unsure if your lashes meet these guidelines, feel free to text the spa a picture of your lashes to 864-404-5170 and our lash artists will determine what standard you meet.
+*Fill Ins for members are available only for those clients within a two week time frame of their last lash appointment OR with 50% of their lashes still in tact.
+If unsure if your lashes meet these guidelines, feel free to text the spa a picture of your lashes to 864.404-5170 and our lash artists will determine what standard you meet.

 Please note lash extensions are time consuming and require a skilled lash artist.
 In order to provide excellent lash artistry, our policies are strictly enforced to ensure quality and a respectful ongoing relationship between both the lash artist and our loyal guests.

 >Fill Ins qualify if serviced within 2 weeks of your Full Set or Fill In OR 50% of your lashes must remain in tact.
 Past that date is considered a FULL set

 >If your lash extensions need a correction, please notify us within 72 hours to correct any issues.
 After that time, a full Lash Fill in will be needed at the client’s expense.